I love 80's music.

 It brings me back to the days long before iTunes, YouTube, and instant downloads.
 I remember listening to Casey Kasem do the weekend Top 40 countdown, and many days where I would sit next to my radio, waiting for my favorite songs to come on.
 I was attempting to hit the RECORD button at exactly the right time to get my favorites on tape, and hoping against hope that the DJ would not start talking before the song ended, and ruin my recording.

-My kids have never experienced that – they’ve always had whatever songs they wanted right at their fingertips, and can command Alexa to play virtually every song ever made, at their whim.
-But for me, 80's music takes me back to a simpler time.
+My kids have never experienced that – they’ve always had whatever songs they wanted right at their fingertips and can command Alexa to play virtually every song ever made, at their whim.
+But for me, 80s music takes me back to a simpler time.
 The time before cell phones, when we were connected 24 seven, and just hanging out with my cousins or buddies and maybe lip-syncing a song or two.
-To this day, my cousin Joey (Check out his lighting company here.) and I still share the same brain when it comes to 80's music, and 80's TV theme songs as well, and I would challenge anyone to try and beat us at “Name That Tune” with songs or TV shows from that era.
+To this day, my cousin Joey and I still share the same brain when it comes to 80s music, and 80's TV theme songs as well, and I would challenge anyone to try and beat us at “Name That Tune” with songs or TV shows from that era.

 Here are three reasons why Ric Ocasek needed an Estate Plan:

 - First, he maintained a great relationship with his ex-wife.
-See the instagram post she made about him, HERE.
-Anyone who lived through the 80's knows that Ric was married to Sports Illustrated supermodel Paulina Porizkova.
-They divorced after Almost 30 years of marriage, but remained very close.
-In fact she was taking care of him at the end, when he no longer could take care of himself.
+Anyone who lived through the '80s knows that Ric was married to Sports Illustrated supermodel Paulina Porizkova.
+They divorced after Almost 30 years of marriage but remained very close.
+She was taking care of him at the end when he no longer could take care of himself.
 But because they were divorced, she would not have any right to his assets.
-Assuming that he wanted to repay her for taking care of him over his last years, it is imperative that he provide for her in his Will.
+Assuming that he wanted to repay her for taking care of him over his last years, he must provide for her in his Will.
 Otherwise, as an ex-spouse, she would be entitled to nothing.
-Anyone that sees us through our darkest times deserves something in return.
+Anyone who sees us through our darkest times deserves something in return.

 - Lastly, let’s face it, the guy had money.
 His assets are described as being in the $80 million range.
-Not surprising for someone that had over a dozen top 40 singles and is in the Rock N Roll Hall of Fame.
-Obviously, most of us don’t come near to having that kind of dough, but anyone with over $25,000 in assets should have a Will.
+Not surprising for someone who had over a dozen top 40 singles and is in the Rock N Roll Hall of Fame.
+Most of us don’t come near to having that kind of dough, but anyone with over $25,000 in assets should have a Will.
 With money like that, the potential for fighting and confusion is huge, and the only way to deal with it properly is by having specific instructions.
 In its simplest form, that’s all a Will is.
-It’s a set of instructions that needs to be followed at on your passing.
-It doesn’t need to be complicated, but it needs to be succinct and concise, with as little left to chance as possible.
+It’s a set of instructions that needs to be followed at your passing.
+It doesn’t need to be complicated, but it needs to be succinct, with as little left to chance as possible.